 Why Proposals Don't Get Funded

-Always read the request for proposal (RFP) to find out what the funders want.
+Always read the request for proposal (RFP) or request for award (RFA) to find out what the funders want.
 They will give you money only if you can help them reach their goals.
 The goals of funding agencies (public and private) vary dramatically.
 A successful proposal to NSF looks nothing like a successful proposal to NASA.

 - Guidelines are ignored.